 After passing through Heathrow Airport with my daughter, I can whole-heartedly say its reputation as one of the world’s most family-friendly airports is well-deserved.

-After reading this list of family offerings, you may actually look forward to a layover or actually want to arrive to the airport earlier than necessary.
+After reading this list of family offerings, you may actually look forward to a layover or actually want to arrive at the airport earlier than necessary.

 Amenities for Parents Flying with Babies